Home » Blog » Asia » Indonesia Travel Guide » How Many Days in Bali: How to Plan Your 1-2 Week Bali Itinerary

 Canggu is all about surfing, visiting beautiful cafés, riding your scooter through lush rice paddies, practicing yoga, and seeing a glimpse of Indonesian culture.

-Canggu and Seminyak are located very close to each other, and if you don't have time to visit both but wondering if Canggu or Seminyak is better, read my comparison post on Canggu vs Seminyak.
+Canggu and Seminyak are located very close to each other, and if you don't have time to visit both but wonder if Canggu or Seminyak is better, read my comparison post on Canggu vs Seminyak.

 Where to stay in Canggu

-If you're seeking a laid-back atmosphere with easy access to the beach and trendy cafes, staying on one of the many hotels along Canggu's main street Batu Bolong area is a great choice.
+If you're seeking a laid-back atmosphere with easy access to the beach and trendy cafes, staying in one of the many hotels along Canggu's main street Batu Bolong area is a great choice.
 Echo Beach is a fantastic area just outside of the hustle and bustle of Batu Bolong.
 Berawa Beach is great if you plan on visiting Finn's Beach Club.

 For those looking for a more serene environment surrounded by rice paddies, accommodations near Pererenan provide a relaxing holiday while still being within reach of Canggu's attractions and beaches.